 Topography and External Morphology of the Heart

 The heart was positioned in the lower ventral part of the middle mediastinal space between the third and sixth intercostal spaces in both Gaddi sheep and goats.
-It was characterised by a wide base that was orientated dorsally and a sharply pointed apex that was positioned just above the terminal part of the sternum and directed caudoventrally.
+It was characterised by a wide base that was orientated dorsally and a sharply pointed apex (pointed or blunt, as in abstract it is mentioned that apex was blunt, clearify?) that was positioned just above the terminal part of the sternum and directed caudoventrally.
 These findings were in agreement with those reported by Panditrao (2014) in sheep, Gumansing (2015) in goats and Bhasin (2017) in buffalo.
 The hearts of Gaddi sheep were observed to be reddish-brown while those of goats appeared dark brown, aligning with the findings of Shahida et al. (2007) in water buffalo.
-In contrast to the present findings Martin et al. (2009) reported a red-colored heart in the Western Grey kangaroo emphasizing species-specific variations.
+In contrast to the present findings, Martin et al. (2009) reported a red-colored heart in the Western Grey kangaroo emphasizing species-specific variations.
 A broader lateromedial width was observed in Gaddi sheep whereas Gaddi goats exhibited a greater anteroposterior width at the base of the heart.
 In both species heart was found to possess distinct right and left surfaces along with anterior and posterior borders.
 The right surface was mainly formed by the right ventricle with a smaller portion from the left ventricle while the left surface consisted of about one-third right ventricle and two-thirds left ventricle.
 The anterior border was prominently convex whereas the posterior border was convex near its origin and became straight distally aligning itself with the anterior edge of the sixth rib in both species.
-These structural characteristics were in line with the findings reported by Archana (2010) and Panditrao (2014) in sheep, Gumansing (2015) in goat, Bhasin (2017) in buffalo and Sandhu (2021) in sheep.
-Both species exhibited a triangular-shaped heart with a distinctly pointed apex which was consistent with the observations of Archana (2010) in sheep.
-In comparison cattle, pigs and kangaroos were reported to have cone-shaped, valentine-shaped and globe-shaped hearts respectively as documented by Raghavan (1964), Dyce (1996), Crick et al. (1998) and Martin et al. (2009), highlighting the morphological variations across different species.
-In both species a prominent transverse coronary groove encircling the hearts and separating the atria from the ventricles and contained fat and coronary vessels.
-This observation aligns with the findings of Malik et al. (1978), Schummer et al. (1981), Panditrao (2014), Bhasin et al. (2017), Sisson (1975), and Dyce (1996).
-The circumference of the coronary groove was comparatively greater in Gaddi goats (72.0 ± 1.0 mm) compared to sheep (67.4 ± 1.8 mm).
+These structural characteristics were in line with the findings reported by Archana et al. (2010) and Panditrao (2014) in sheep, Gumansing (2015) in goat, Bhasin (2017) in buffalo and Sandhu (2021) in sheep.
+Both species exhibited a triangular-shaped heart with a distinctly pointed or blunt??? apex which was consistent with the observations of Archana et al. (2010) in sheep.
+In comparison, cattle, pigs and kangaroos were reported to have cone-shaped, valentine-shaped and globe-shaped hearts respectively as documented by Raghavan (1964), Dyce et al. (1996), Crick et al. (1998) and Martin et al. (2009), highlighting the morphological variations across different species.
+In both the species, a prominent transverse coronary groove encircling the hearts and separating the atria from the ventricles and contained fat and coronary vessels.
+This observation aligns with the findings of Malik et al. (1978), Schummer et al. (1981), Panditrao (2014), Bhasin (2017), Sisson & Grossman (1975), and Dyce et al. (1996)..
 Three longitudinal grooves (right, left and intermediate) were identified in both species.
 Among these the left longitudinal groove was most prominent in Gaddi goats.
 The right groove originated from the coronary groove beneath the posterior vena cava whereas the intermediate groove appeared shallow and short, extending along the left posterior border.
 These observations were aligned with those of Dyce et al. (1996) and Pasquini et al. (2007).